 Continuous improvement is achieved through several review processes, including site inspections, reported safety concerns, near miss and incident investigations, drills and self-assessments.
 Non-conformances are tracked to closure.

-There were no events that activated the emergency organization during the reporting period.
+There were no events that activated the emergency organization during the reporting period, however there was a false fire alarm resulting in a building evacuation which was reportable to the CNSC.

 3.10.1 Emergency Preparedness Program Activities